-If the canopy coverage equals or exceeds 2.8% (400 trees per acre with an average canopy area of 3.14 square feet per tree (2-foot diameter of canopy) is 2.8% of an acre), then the credits projected in the Area Reforestation Quantification Tool may be issued.
-If canopy coverage is below 2.8%, then the number of credits issued is reduced by the same percentage as the canopy coverage falls below 2.8%.
+If the canopy coverage equals or exceeds 2.8% from the baseline (400 trees per acre with an average canopy area of 3.14 square feet per tree (2-foot diameter of canopy) is 2.8% of an acre), then the credits projected in the Area Reforestation Quantification Tool may be issued.
+If canopy coverage is below 2.8% from the baseline, then the number of credits issued is reduced by the same percentage as the canopy coverage falls below 2.8% from the baseline.
 This credit issuance requires validation by the Registry and third-party verification.